bringnow/tls-utils/README.md

 # tls-utils
-A collection of scripts for analysing or manipulating X.509 certificates or TLS connections.
+A collection of scripts for analysing or manipulating X.509 certificates and TLS connections.